 How to Receive Verification Emails and OTP Codes with Temp Mail

 Using a temporary inbox to receive verification emails is one of the most popular reasons people use temp mail.
-Here’s how to do it safely—and what to do if a website blocks disposable domains.
+Here’s how to do it responsibly—and when you should use a permanent email instead.

 Step-by-step: receive verification emails online